About

 At the onset of the Global Pandemic, Ted started to fulfill a longtime ambition and pen his proper debut.
 He dove into songwriting like never before, creating at a feverish pace.

 “I needed to finally give it a shot,” he recalls.
 “I took advantage of the downtime.
-In the past, I was always busy.
-To write, you need to be mentally free—and I was.
+In the past, I was always busy but now had the mental freedom to write.
 Between the desire and the space, it finally happened.
 I made music I would want to hear.
 It came from a pure place.”

 Ted personally performed guitar, bass, keys, vocals, and production on You’ll Be Back Here Soon.
 He tapped Chris Dugan [Green Day, The Wallflowers], Austin Asvanonda [The War On Drugs] and Matt Breunig [The Killers] to mix.
 He set the stage for the album with the title track “You’ll Be Back Here Soon,” gathering over 105K Spotify streams right out of the gate.